 1. What is insomnia?

-Insomnia is a sleep disorder, which causes difficulty in falling asleep or staying asleep.
+It is a disorder associated with the sleep cycle and creates difficulty in falling and staying asleep.

 2. What causes insomnia?

 Many factors may be associated with long-term insomnia such as stress, irregular sleeping patterns, conditions like anxiety, eating excess food in the evening, certain medicines like anti-depressants and anti-hypertensives and changes in work or travel schedule.